Biography of Josiah Spode

 Timeline of Josiah Spode:

-1778: (11th March) Spode joined the Worshipful Company of Spectacle Makers (as there was no guild for potters at the time) and was thus free to set up a pottery selling business at 29 Fore Street, London and to take on apprentices.
+1778: Spode joined the Worshipful Company of Spectacle Makers (as there was no guild for potters at the time) on 11th March and was thus free to set up a pottery selling business at 29 Fore Street, London and to take on apprentices.
 The wares he sold there were not exclusively from his father’s factories in Staffordshire.

 1785: He moved to larger premises at 46 Fore Street, London.

 1787: Josiah Spode finished paying off the mortgage on his father’s factory, as business was good.

-1788: Moved to 45 Fore Street, which was a property, twice the size of next door.
+1788: He moved to 45 Fore Street, which was a property, twice the size of next door.

 1790: Became a partner in a coal mining business (Fenton Park Colliery) with other Staffordshire potters.

 1796: Moved to Portugal Street, London (Near Lincoln’s Inn) in a converted theatre.

 1797: Death of his father Josiah Spode (the first) and became sole owner of the factory.
 Moved back to Staffordshire to live at Fenton Hall leaving the London business in the hands of his 21 year-old son William and his friend William Copeland who had worked with the family business for 32 years.
 William became so rich that he retired to become a member of the landed gentry, which was considered at the time nobler than being in trade.

-1800: Began to manufacture porcelain in quality in imitation of Sevres in France, which was better than Worcester, Derby or Coughley.
+1800: Spode began to manufacture porcelain in quality in imitation of Sevres in France, which was better than Worcester, Derby or Coughley.
 With skillful marketing he made bone china a firmly established and desirable product.

 1803: Josiah Spode started building “The Mount” at Penkhull as a major house.

 1806: Spode factory visited by the Prince of Wales and Spode was given the accolade of being Potter and Porcelain manufacturer to His Royal Highness.

 1806: Introduction of the “Greek” pattern.